robbert-vdh/nih-plug/plugins/crossover/README.md

 # Crossover

 This plugin is as boring as it sounds.
-It splits cleanly splits the signal into two to five bands using a variety of algorithms and outputs those through auxiliary outputs so they can be accessed and processed individually.
+It cleanly splits the signal into two to five bands using a variety of algorithms.
+Those bands are then sent to auxiliary outputs so they can be accessed and processed individually.
 Meant as an alternative to Bitwig's Multiband FX devices but with cleaner crossovers and a linear-phase option.

 In Bitwig Studio you'll want to click on the 'Show plug-in multi-out chain selector' button and then on 'Add missing chains' to access the chains.
 The main